-- Place ropes/markers/bean bags or draw lines on the floor with wide to narrow intervals. - Child to lift each foot high as he walks over the obstacles.
+- Place footprints or markers on either side of line. - Child to walk following the prints closely. - Place ropes/markers/bean bags or draw lines on the floor with wide to narrow intervals. - Child to lift each foot high as he walks over the obstacles.